 S.5.
 Numerator Details (All information required to identify and calculate the cases from the target population with the target process, condition, event, or outcome such as definitions, time period for data collection, specific data collection items/responses, code/value sets - Note: lists of individual codes with descriptors that exceed 1 page should be provided in an Excel or csv file in required format at S.2b)

 IF an OUTCOME MEASURE, describe how the observed outcome is identified/counted.
-Calculation of the risk-adjusted outcome should be described in the calculation algorithm (S.14).
+Calculation of the riskadjusted outcome should be described in the calculation algorithm (S.14).

-Time Period for Data Collection: At least once during the measurement period when seen in the outpatient setting OR at each hospital discharge
+Time Period for Data Collection: At least once during the measurement period

 Definition: